imi-bigpicture/wsidicom/README.md

 ## Requirements

-*wsidicom* uses pydicom, numpy, Pillow (with jpeg and jpeg2000 plugins), and dicomweb-client.
+*wsidicom* uses pydicom, numpy, Pillow, and dicomweb-client.
+Imagecodecs and pylibjpeg-rle can be installed as optionals to support additional transfer syntaxes.

 ## Limitations

-Levels are required to have (close to) 2 factor scale and same tile size.
+- Levels are required to have (close to) 2 factor scale and same tile size.

-Only JPEGBaseline8Bit, JPEG2000 and JPEG2000Lossless transfer syntax is supported.
+- Only 8 bits per sample is supported for color images, and 8 and 16 bits for grayscale images.

+- Without optional dependencies, the following transfer syntaxes are supported:

+  - JPEGBaseline8Bit
+  - JPEG2000
+  - JPEG2000Lossless
+  - ImplicitVRLittleEndian
+  - ExplicitVRLittleEndian
+  - ExplicitVRBigEndian

+- With imagecodecs, the following transfer syntaxes are additionally supported:

+  - JPEGExtended12Bit
+  - JPEGLosslessP14
+  - JPEGLosslessSV1
+  - JPEGLSLossless
+  - JPEGLSNearLossless

+- With pylibjpeg-rle RLELossless is additionally supported.

-Optical path identifiers needs to be unique across file set.
+- Optical path identifiers needs to be unique across instances.

+- Only one pyramid (i.e. offset from slide corner) per frame of reference is supported.

 ## Basic usage